Luis-Cwk/Luis-Cwk/README.md

 - **Description:** Reflection on how our bodies can be seen as extensions of a broader, universal system through the fusion of dance and technology

 ### Bodies That Dance Alone (2025)
-Generative video-dance piece investigating how human movement becomes information.
+Generative screendance piece investigating how human movement becomes information.

 - **Video:** [Watch here](https://videodance.webs.upv.es/video/bodies-that-dance-alone-petra-mexico-2025-445/)